matharotheelf/ISBN-number/README.md

 ## How to Contribute

-If you want to improve this ISBN number console app and see your name added to the above list of contributors, simply branch this repo, do your thing, and make a pull request back to this repo explaining the contributions you made.
+If you want to improve this ISBN number console app and see your name added to the above list of contributors, simply branch this repo, add to the code, and make a pull request back to this repo explaining the contributions you made.